phetsims/qa/documentation/qa-book.md

 **_There are 2 columns in the test matrix for this wrapper:_**

-*Column 1 says:* Standard PhET-iO Wrapper
+*Column 1 says:* Test/Standard PhET-iO Wrapper
 *How?*
 This test focuses on the buttons found under the 'Standard PhET-iO Wrapper' section of Studio and is done continuously and in conjunction with Column 2.